 A further ambiguity is that their condition is qualified by their skin color.
 The story of American immigration announces a welcome to all that is enshrined on the Statue of Liberty: “Give me your tired, your poor, your huddled masses yearning to breathe free…” There may be no poetic line better known in the entire world.
 But this story – the Melting Pot, or the Ellis Island myth – is rife with such contradictions that its adherents require an entire mythology to resolve them, a massive cognitive dissonance.
 When facts meet myth, it is the truth that must change to fit the myth.
 Five factors (race, religion, economics, politics and empire) have deeply influenced the mythology of immigration.

 Religion: Protestant Puritanism, with its demonization of the poor, was enshrined as a fundamental part of White identity from the beginning.
-For these same 250 years, America was essentially a white, Anglo-Saxon, Protestant nation (with the exceptions of Catholic Louisiana, Maryland and the distant Southwest), and it perpetuated the Reformation demonization of Catholics.
+For these same 250 years, America was essentially a white, Anglo-Saxon, Protestant nation (with the exceptions of Louisiana, Maryland and the distant Southwest), and it perpetuated the Reformation demonization of Catholics.
 By the 1830s a large political movement of ironically-titled “nativists” who shamelessly called themselves the “Know-Nothing” Party attained considerable political influence with a single platform that resisted Catholic immigration.
 It was the first example and certainly not the last, of “America First” arguments.

-Especially since 1975, people from unfriendly or leftist countries (Nicaragua, Viet Nam, the U.S.S.R., Iran and especially Cuba) have easily achieved admittance as political refugees, while those attempting to enter the U.S. from friendly or rightist countries (Guatemala, El Salvador, Indonesia), despite the overwhelming evidence of mass murder, have rarely been granted that status.
+Especially since 1975, people from socialist countries (Nicaragua, Viet Nam, the U.S.S.R., Iran and especially Cuba) have easily achieved admittance as political refugees, while those attempting to enter the U.S. from friendly or right-wing countries (Guatemala, El Salvador, Indonesia, etc), despite the overwhelming evidence of mass murder, have rarely been granted that status.
 Israelis are a special case, with unlimited immigrant privilege.
-In recent years the U.S. has allowed in very large numbers of South Asians (primarily Indians and Pakistanis) because of the needs of the computer industry.
+In recent years the U.S. has allowed in very large numbers of South Asians (primarily Indians and Pakistanis), primarily because of the needs of the computer industry.

 We begin by reminding ourselves that White Europeans conquered this land through genocide – an original sin so overwhelming that its perpetrators could live with themselves only through justifying their crimes by demonizing the surviving Native Americans.
 It’s a commentary on our current debased state of public discourse that we even have to state this.
 White people are not indigenous here, and for four centuries our existence here has been marked by the deep anxiety of people who are themselves “Other.”
 We live with this painful knowledge by “othering” those who can’t or won’t fit our definitions of being American.